J.D. Davis Player Props: Giants vs. Marlins

 J.D.
 Davis At The Plate

-- Davis leads San Francisco with 14 hits, batting .311 this season with five extra-base hits.
+- Davis leads San Francisco in total hits (17) this season while batting .347 with six extra-base hits.

-- Among qualified hitters in MLB play, he ranks 43rd in batting average, 81st in on-base percentage, and 16th in slugging.
+- Among qualifying hitters in MLB, his batting average ranks 11th, his on-base percentage ranks 45th, and he is 10th in the league in slugging.

-- Davis has reached base via a hit in eight games this season (of 14 played), and had multiple hits in five of those games.
+- Davis has picked up a hit in nine of 15 games this year, with multiple hits six times.

-- Davis has picked up an RBI in 35.7% of his games this season, with more than one RBI in 21.4% of his games.
-He has also plated three or more runs in three contests.
+- In five games this season (33.3%), Davis has picked up an RBI, and in three of those games (20.0%) he had two or more.
+He has also driven home three or more of his team's runs in three contests.

-- In six of 14 games this season, he has scored, including multiple runs once.
+- He has scored at least one run six times this season (40.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.